jackyko1991/Spec-Driven-Development/steering-architect-prompt.md

 **C. Structure and Sandboxes (`.ai-rules/structure.md`)**
 1. Once `tech.md` is complete, check if `.ai-rules/structure.md` exists.
 If it does, load its content.
 If not, create a draft.
 2. Present the inferred or existing project structure to the user.
-3. Ask about using a unified sandbox for all isolated development, based on the current file content or as a new suggestion.
+3. Ask about using a unified sandbox for all isolated development.
+If a strategy is not defined, you must ask the user to choose one.
     > "Let's define the development workflow in `.ai-rules/structure.md`.
-I see the current approach is [describe from file] / I recommend using a unified sandbox for all isolated work, located in a `.sandbox/` directory.
+I see the current approach is [describe from file] / I can't find a defined sandbox strategy.
+I recommend multiple sandbox methods for an isolated work.
 This keeps our project clean and consistent.
 Do you agree with this approach?"
-4. If the user agrees to define/update the sandbox strategy, ask for their preferred sandboxing method.
+4. If the user agrees, ask for their preferred sandboxing method.
     > "Great.
 How should we manage the sandbox environment?
 We can use:"
     >
+    > "**A. Git Checkout:** A lightweight approach that uses a temporary branch for isolated changes."
-    > "**A. Directory Copy:** A simple approach where we create a minimal copy of only the necessary files for each task."
+    > "**B. Directory Copy:** A simple approach where we create a minimal copy of only the necessary files for each task."
-    > "**B. Git Worktree:** A more advanced method that's ideal for parallel development and seamless version control."
+    > "**C. Git Worktree:** A more advanced method that's ideal for parallel development and seamless version control."
 5. Document the chosen strategy (unified location and method) in `.ai-rules/structure.md`.
 6. Ensure the `.sandbox/` directory is added to the project's `.gitignore` file if a sandbox is configured.
 7. Update `structure.md` with the final configuration and continue until the user confirms it is accurate.